bic-berkeley/psych-214-fall-2016/preparation.rst

 "Why Python 3?" is really two questions |--| "why Python?" and "why Python version 3".

-Python is an very good all-purpose language for scientific computing for `many reasons
+Python is well-suited to scientific computing for `many reasons
 <https://github.com/nipy/nipy/blob/master/doc/faq/why.rst#why-python>`_.

-Python code is famously easy to understand, and has become a common choice for teaching programming |--| see for example the `Berkeley CS61A course
-<http://cs61a.org>`_ and the `MIT introduction to computer science and
+Python code is famously easy to read, and Python has become a common choice for introductions to programming |--| see for example the `Berkeley CS61A course <http://cs61a.org>`_ and the `MIT introduction to computer science and programming
-programming
 <http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-00sc-introduction-to-computer-science-and-programming-spring-2011/>`_.

 The CS61A course notes have a good introduction to the `benefits of Python
 <http://composingprograms.com/pages/11-getting-started.html#programming-in-python>`_.
-You may want to read `10 reasons Python rocks for research`_ for a comparsion between Python and MATLAB.
+You may want to read `10 reasons Python rocks for research`_ for a comparison between Python and MATLAB.

 Berkeley teaches its new data science courses using Python.